aphunk/Resume/resume.md

 **PRODUCT DESIGNER** - *Leafly* | Sep 2015 - Jan 2019
 - Collaborated closely with Director of Design, product managers, stakeholders and engineers in an iterative, transparent and feedback driven process to create clean, user-centered web and mobile applications
-- Participated in every phase of the design process from initial conceptualization, to prototypes, wireframes, visual design, and handoff to Engineering
+- Owned every phase of the design process from initial conceptualization, wireframes, visual design, interactive prototypes, and handoff to Engineering for any particular project
 - Conducted user tests to understand customer’s objectives and identify opportunities for improvement
 - Worked closely with Engineering to ensure a high-quality implementation and user experience
 - Managed work from strategy, scope and deadlines in a fast-paced environment, against shifting priorities

-**CREATIVE DIRECTOR (*freelance*)** - *Dorothea Coffee* | May 2013 - Present
+**BRAND MANAGER (*freelance*)** - *Dorothea Coffee* | May 2013 - Present
 - Designed and executed all branding elements and guidelines that are still in use today
 -	Responsible for creating all Marketing materials across a variety of mediums and platforms
 - Collaborates with owners to identify new business opportunities and potential partnerships